 Our Trust Agreement provides that, with the exception of Prologis and any Holder, no holder of CBFIs may acquire more than 9.9% (nine point nine percent) of the CBFIs outstanding except with the prior approval of the Technical Committee.
 Therefore, some holders of our CBFIs, either individually or acting as a group, will not be able to acquire the 10% (ten percent) stake required to be entitled to appoint a member of the Technical Committee.
 As a result, our Manager will be able to exercise greater influence over our Trust.
-The limited influence of holders of our CBIs, along with the high level of influence of our Manager, may result in decisions made by our trust not being in the best interests of holders of our CBIs.
+The limited influence of our CBFIs holders, along with the high level of influence of our Manager, may result in decisions made by our trust not being in the best interests of our CBFIs holders.

-We are not a guarantee trust but an issuing one.
+We are not a guarantee trust but an issuing trust.